-SPE 220 | Field Experience in Special Education | 1 to 2 credits
+SPE-220 | Field Experience in Special Education | 1 to 2 credits

 This course is designed to give students practical experience in a special education setting usually for two hours per week.
 Students spend time observing, tutoring or assisting special education teachers as he/she deems appropriate.
-A student may enroll in SPE 220 for additional 1 2 credit hours.
+A student may enroll in SPE 220 for additional 1-2 credit hours.
 Pass or unsatisfactory grades only.
 Prerequisite: Acceptance into teacher education program.

-SPE 260 | Psychology of the Exceptional Individual | 3 credits
+SPE-260 | Introduction to Exceptionalities | 3 credits